JosephLai241/URS/README.md

 URS supports exporting to either CSV or JSON.

-Here are my recommendations for scrape exports:
+Here are my recommendations for scrape exports.

 | Scraper         | File Format |
 |-----------------|-------------|